filecoin-project/lotus/documentation/en/join-testnet.md

 ## Check wallet address balance

-Wallet balances in the Lotus TestNet are in **FIL**, the smallest denomination of FIL is an **attoFil**, where 1 attoFil = 10^-18 FIL.
+Wallet balances in the Lotus Testnet are in **FIL**, the smallest denomination of FIL is an **attoFil**, where 1 attoFil = 10^-18 FIL.

 ```sh